 National Parks in Kentucky

-UNESCO World Heritage credentials join with national park status to mark out the great Mammoth Cave as one of the largest underground tunnel systems in the world.
+UNESCO World Heritage credentials join with national park status to make Mammoth Cave National Park one of the largest underground tunnel systems in the world.
 It runs for a mega 400 miles through the subterrane of Kentucky, sprouting into hidden chambers and rooms and bottomless pits that are said to descend to the very center of the planet.
-The human history of the site is also enthralling, with tales of more than 5,000 years of habitation to unravel.
+One of the most interesting aspects of Mammoth Caves National Park is the human history that’s intertwined with the natural one.
+The caves have been used for thousands of years by indigenous peoples, and were even mined for minerals in the 19th century.
+Visitors to the park can explore the remnants of these early mining operations, including a few preserved buildings that show what life was like for miners in the 1800s.

 National Parks in Indiana